ksarkies/XBee-Acquisition/gEDA-XBee-Test/README.md

 * PD5 (in) Board Digital Input

 Three LEDs are provided:
-* Green     PC4 from ATMega48.
+* Green     PC4 Microcontroller Activity from ATMega48.
-* Yellow    Associate status from XBee.
+* Yellow    Association status from XBee.
 * Red       Power.

 The [firmware](https://github.com/ksarkies/XBee-Acquisition/tree/master/XBee-node-example-M168) for ATMega48 series is provided for test transmissions.